 The team thought one problem was unsolvable: software and electronics.
 The associated department grew within a few months, but the integration problems remained.
 The same thing happened here as with the software company I mentioned earlier, Twitter or FedEx.

-Traditional OEMs have struggled with software and electronics up to now.
+Traditional OEMs have struggled with software and electronics.
 On the one hand, this is due to conventional automotive technology and engineering architecture.
 On the other hand, software processes collide with OEM decision-making processes.
 Managers struggle in both situations and strive to become experts in automotive software.

-The blatant lack of technical training for employees does not make things any better.
+The glaring lack of technical training for employees does not make things any better.

-Therefore, any investment in technical skills training in the automotive industry has a great return by improving the contribution of managers and employees to the company’s value creation.
+Therefore, any investment in technical skills training in the automotive industry has a great return by improving the contribution of managers and employees to the organization's value creation.

-What better time than now for a new culture of mixed experts and a historic wave of technical training in the automotive industry?
+What better time than now for a new culture of blended experts and a historic wave of technical training in the automotive industry?